Analysis | Putin, Poison and the Importance of Alexey Navalny

 7. What about more recently?

 Russian police detained Navalny upon arrival in Moscow on Jan.
-17 over charges of violating the terms of his suspended sentence when he failed to check in during his recovery in Germany.
+17 over charges of violating the terms of his suspended 3 1/2 year sentence when he failed to check in during his recovery in Germany.
 On Jan.
 18, a judge in a makeshift courtroom set up in a police station ordered him to be held for 30 days.
-The next hearing is set for Feb.
+The next hearing was set for Feb.
 2, and the Kremlin is determined to keep him in prison for years, according to two people close to the leadership.
+The Prosecutor General’s Office said on Feb.
+1 it agreed with the Federal Penitentiary Service that Navalny had repeatedly violated the conditions of his suspended sentence and should receive a real prison term in response, according to a website statement.
 Investigators also opened a new criminal case against him for alleged fraud that could keep him in jail for a decade.
 In October, Kremlin spokesman Dmitry Peskov said Russia had evidence Navalny was being given instructions by the U.S. Central Intelligence Agency while in Germany.
 The EU condemned the arrest, as did U.S. President Joe Biden’s national security adviser Jake Sullivan.

 8. How was he poisoned?